rails/rails/guides/source/association_basics.md

   UPDATE "accounts" [["supplier_id", nil], ..., ["id", 1]]
  => #<Account id: 2, supplier_id: 1, account_number: "456", ...>
 ```
 Now we see the true power of the `has_one` association.
 Notice that when we inserted another account_number for this same supplier into the database that two things happened.
 First, we inserted a new record in to the accounts table with an account_number of 456.
-Second, this command also updated the previous record we inserted into the database and set the supplier_id to nil.
+Second, this command also updated the previous record we inserted in to the database and set the supplier_id to nil.
 This database transaction ensures that a supplier truly only "has one" account.

 You may view more examples at the [`has_one` Association Reference](#has-one-association-reference).